Ezekiel 2:2-5; 2 Corinthians 12:7-10; Mark 6:1-6

 The Gospel of Mark tells us that Jesus taught in the synagogue of Nazareth and it was the right of any devout Jew, to proclaim the divine message in the synagogue on a Sabbath.
 The townspeople are amazed.
 They are astonished at the wisdom with which he speaks, and the power of the miracles they had heard he was performing.
 They were even more amazed because they think they knew who Jesus was but their vision was external.
 They saw the outward person but they do not listen inner meaning of his words.
 They had made up their minds not to listen to him.
 It is an experience all prophets must be ready for.
 A prophet is a person who has been commissioned to proclaim God’s message, to call people to accept God’s word, to urge them to change their lives and base them on truth and love.
 Traditionally, prophets anywhere in the world and at any time have met with resistance, hostility and even violent deaths.
 We have a perfect example in the prophet Jeremiah, Ezekiel, who had been called to proclaim God’s message to his people.
 God does not promise him an easy time.
 It is strange that messages urging truth, love, justice, freedom and peace arouse such opposition, hostility, hatred and violence.
 But it is happening all the time.
 Strange as it may seem, there are people who do not want to hear them.
 Martin Luther King died for promoting the equality of all human beings irrespective of race.
 Mahatma Gandhi died because, as a Hindu, he was friendly with Muslims.
 Bishop Oscar Romero died because he denounced the exploitation of the poor.
 Dietrich Bonheoffer died because he attacked the racist evils of Nazism.
 And the list could go on and on.

 There are many who think that Jesus could have gained the confidence and support of the local people if he would have immediately engaged in miracles of healing.
 This could have proven his authority and authenticity.
-However it does not work that way and is not the way his Father wanted him to fulfill his mission.
+However it does not work that way and is not the way his Father wanted him to fulfil his mission.
 Jesus cannot and could not mediate God’s power without some kind of faith response.
 There was no such response evident in Nazareth and thus he could do no extensive healing there.
 The author indicates that Jesus himself was caught somewhat off guard by this negative response as he was amazed by their lack of faith.
 Nevertheless Jesus did not try to prove his divinity and messianic power by working some healing among them.
 He was not just the person who looked for any popularity among people by doing extraordinary works.
 His real identity can be grasped only by faith.
 He accepted the rejection by his own people and went away from his village.
 This rejection of Jesus as messiah is the foreshadowing of the ultimate rejection by the leaders of the nation which also takes place for similar reasons namely due to their lack of faith.

 The Gospel of Mark tells us how Jesus took his missionary task seriously and served God the Father in obedience and humility.
 He was truly the person who carried out the prophetic and messianic mission among his people.
 It is something each of us needs to remember that we too are missionaries and prophets like him.
 Every one of us, simply because of our baptism, has been called to be a prophet.
 We have all been called to spread the message of the Gospel in our families, in our working places, among our friends, in our society.
 Whatever is happening around us, our task is to prepare to proclaim and defend truth, love, justice, freedom, people’s rights and dignity.
 There are some things over which we cannot compromise; there are some times when we cannot keep silent.
 The people of his village did not hear the message because they were blinded by the familiarity of the person.
 The same thing can happen to us all the time.
 God is constantly speaking to us through the people we know, through things that happen to us, through situations in which we find ourselves.
 Again and again we do not recognize his voice, his message because he is speaking through someone we know very well, or someone we do not like, or someone who is a total stranger or a foreigner.
 Jesus now makes a sad comment on his townspeople.
 “A prophet is only despised in his own country, among his own relatives, and in his own house.”
 While people in other places greeted Jesus with enthusiasm and hung on his words, his own townspeople, his own family wrote him off, treated him with cynicism.
 So let us too not be discouraged by our shortcomings – spiritual, psychological, social, physical.
 God wants us to be his instrument.
 He will stand by us and give us what we need when we need it.